FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 2. Use an export variable to get the parent node.
 ##### Mobile Controls.
 The buttons for movement just aren't going to cut it I need to do something more intuitive.
 Hear me out: free dragging on the screen.
 Drag left and right on any part of the screen and depending on how far away you finger is from the drag_start_position, the turn variable is set accordingly.
+### Plane Class-Dependent Evasive Maneuvers (Climbing and Diving)
+I have two options regarding how to handle the manueuvers
+1. Figure out a way to switch the planes between the top-level scene or the base-level parallax layers.
+2. Make the planes, bullets and ground targets all part of the base-level and the set them on different layers and use collision layers to separate the damage taken by bullets and payloads.
+If a plane is diving or climbing, switch its collision layer to something that doesn't interfere with the bullets collision.

+I'm liking option 2.
 ### Enemy Movement AI
 This applies to both ___Enemy___ and ___Ally___ AI.
 The behavior I have so far is that once a target is set, which is set by me at the moment, the plane follows it.
 It utilizes the same movement logic as the player controller, the only difference being that the turn angle is set based on the angle between the heading of the plane itself and the target.
 ```GDScript